for-l00p/meetup_rsvp_prediction/README.md

 ## Data Exploration

-I pulled down events for NYC-based groups for the months of September and October and explored the contents in this dataset.
+I created a function to make GET requests to the events and groups API endpoint to collect data.

 #### Events